deeppavlov/chatsky/README.md

   table: dff_stats
 ```

-You can forward the file to the script like this:
+The file should then be forwarded to the configuration script:

 ```bash
 dff.stats cfg_from_file config.yaml --outfile=./superset_dashboard.zip